gregorias/anki-code-highlighter/README.md

 1. Run `package`.
 2. Import `codehighlighter.ankiaddon` in Anki.

+## Removal

+To remove the plugin, run `Extras/Tools > Delete Code Highlighter Assets` before deleting the plugin using Anki's internal add-on system.

+You need to do this, because this plugin installs JS and CSS files as well as modifies your card templates.
+This manual step is necessary until Anki adds [add-on lifecycle hooks](https://forums.ankiweb.net/t/install-update-delete-addon-hook-points/18532).

 ### Set up

-After fetching, run `Extras/Tools > Install Code Highlighter`.
-This is necessary until Anki adds [add-on lifecycle hooks](https://forums.ankiweb.net/t/install-update-delete-addon-hook-points/18532).

 ## Usage